dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 #========= interactive ====================
 r.interactive()
 ```
-## bon nie appetit
+## bon nie Appetit

-I love heap challenges so I really enjoy this one.
-I did similar challenges on some CTF's before, but still this was a good opportunity to write about it.
-The binary ahs full protections
+I love heap challenges, so I really enjoy this one.
+I did similar challenges on some CTFs before, but still, this was an excellent opportunity to write about it.
+The binary has full protections.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-21-08.png)